priendeau/Fnct.d/README.rst

 Paper Draft informations
 ------------------------

-:Note:2224fe88-0b6f-11e3-812b-001b3875b29
+:Note: 2224fe88-0b6f-11e3-812b-001b3875b29
-:Title:Using Alias from Bash to replace setter and permanent Assignation in Prefixed-var .
+:Title: Using Alias from Bash to replace setter and permanent Assignation in Prefixed-var .

 	An efficient way to replace Setter or active method to replace Variable value from Prefixed-Var, using alias from shell enhance